Is it possible to put the Made in France label on your website?

 Bangladesh: "the world's textile factory

-You will see it (or you have already seen it): your t-shirts, sweatshirts contain a label with the words Made in Bangladesh.
+You'll see it (or you've seen it before): your t-shirts, sweatshirts contain a label with the words Made in Bangladesh.

 Our suppliers work with a small number of factories and have full control over the manufacturing processes and working conditions through the presence of in-country employees and contact persons.